 The test client, test_write.c is compiled a couple of different ways.
-One produces test_write_plugin which demonstrates the use of this filter as a standalone plugin.
-The other produces test_write_lib, demonstrates the use of the filter as an explicitly linked library.
-These test a simple 1D array with and without ZFP compression using either the Generic Interface or the Properties Interface.
+One target is test_write_plugin which demonstrates the use of this filter as a standalone plugin.
+The other target, test_write_lib, demonstrates the use of the filter as an explicitly linked library.
+These test a simple 1D array with and without ZFP compression using either the Generic Interface (for plugin) or the Properties Interface (for library).
 You can use the code there as an example of using the ZFP filter either as a plugin or as a library.
-The command test_write_lib --help or test_write_plugin --help will print a list of the example's options and how to use them.
+The command test_write_lib help or test_write_plugin help will print a list of the example's options and how to use them.

 There is a companion, test_read.c which is compiled into test_read_plugin and test_read_lib which demonstrates use of the filter reading data as a plugin or library.
+Also, the commands test_read_lib help and test_read_plugin help will print a list of the command line options.